Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Ghidra Reference (Ignore):** `kcCEntity3D::OnCommand`
 **Usage:** `SetAxisPosition <X|Y|Z> <coordinate>`
 **Example:** `SetAxisPosition X 22.5`
 Not used in the vanilla game.
+See `SetPosition` for any limitations.

 ### SetPosition (Script Only)
 **Summary:** Sets the script owner's position.